morganpartee/smucovidsite/about.markdown

 Lecturer of Information Systems and Quantitative Methods at Troy University.
 Machine Learning Engineer with extensive experience in Cloud Computing, Big Data, Machine Learning and Deep Learning projects.

 ## Other Volunteer Experts ##
 **Jodi Beznoska**, marketing and PR
+Jodi is a PR consultant with Blue Water Communications.
+She has more than 15 years experience as a senior leader of marketing, PR, web, and brand teams at arts, creative and non-profit organizations.
+Favorite projects include producing an NPR Tiny Desk concert, speaking at the first TEDx Bentonville, and telling the stories of overlooked female artists.

 **Morgan Brown**, Troy University [Linkedin](http://linkedin.com/in/morgan-brown-5b8474197)